 While the GSEs stopped issuing new LIBOR-indexed securities as of December 31, 2020, the legacy LIBOR-indexed securities remain a significant percentage of variable rate assets held by credit unions.
 Fortunately, LIBOR-indexed investments typically have bond trustees that represent investors who are responsible for implementing robust fallback language to a new reference rate or rates in the transition away from LIBOR, which allows examiners to review such holdings with a low level of concern.

-As of September 27, 2019, the Federal Housing Finance Administration directed the FHLBank System (opens new window)5 to stop entering into LIBOR-based transactions that involve advances with terms that mature after December 31, 2021.6 In July 2020, member banks in the FHLBank System asked members to specifically identify LIBOR-indexed loans that are listed as collateral.7 Examiners may want to determine if the amount of LIBOR-indexed real estate loans pledged as collateral to a FHLB are material, given the state of readiness of the credit union’s transition planning.8
+As of September 27, 2019, the Federal Housing Finance Administration directed the FHLBank System (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+5 to stop entering into LIBOR-based transactions that involve advances with terms that mature after December 31, 2021.6 In July 2020, member banks in the FHLBank System asked members to specifically identify LIBOR-indexed loans that are listed as collateral.7 Examiners may want to determine if the amount of LIBOR-indexed real estate loans pledged as collateral to a FHLB are material, given the state of readiness of the credit union’s transition planning.8

 Dividend rates paid on share accounts that include money market, regular shares, and share drafts are set by the credit union’s board of directors, thereby providing a credit union with broad flexibility in setting share rates.
 As with other share accounts, including term share certificates, examiners should understand the rate-setting methodology implemented by the credit union and determine if any indexes used to reprice share accounts are LIBOR-based.